-Frankly, I had to start over writing this article a couple of times.
+Frankly, I had to start writing this article a couple of times.

-It is a very sensible subject for me.
+It is a very sensitive subject for me.

-“ STAY STRONG, SMILE, NO ONE NEEDS TO KNOW HOW YOU FEEL, NO ONE NEEDS TO KNOW THAT YOU ARE NOT OK.
-Anyway, most don’t care, others will be happy about it”
+“ STAY STRONG, SMILE.
+NO ONE NEEDS TO KNOW HOW YOU FEEL.
+NO ONE NEEDS TO KNOW THAT YOU ARE NOT OK.
+Most don’t care; others will be happy about it.”

-Well, I still think that my above statement is correct, to a certain extend.
+Well, I still think that my above statement is correct, to a certain extent.